-CAPIC was founded in 1978 as a national, not-for-profit association dedicated to safeguarding and promoting the rights and interests of photographers, illustrators and recently, digital artists, working in the communications industry.
-Starting as a single group in Toronto, CAPIC has grown to six chapters, spanning the country from Halifax to Vancouver, with a membership of over 1030.
+CAPIC was founded in 1978 as a national not-for-profit association dedicated to safeguarding and promoting the rights and interests of photographers, illustrators, and recently, digital artists, working in the communications industry.
+Starting as a single group in Toronto, CAPIC has grown to six chapters, spanning the country from Halifax to Vancouver.

-In fact, a principal requirement of membership is reproduction and distribution of the member's work.
-CAPIC members provide the visual content of the Canadian communications industry and play a key role in defining the Canadian identity and point of view.
+A principal requirement of membership is reproduction and distribution of members work.
+CAPIC members create visual content for the Canadian communications industry and play a key role in defining the Canadian identity and point of view.

 In 1995, CAPIC formalized relations with the American Society of Media Photographers (ASMP).
 CAPIC developed “reciprocal membership” to encourage worldwide dialogue on the issues affecting visual communicators today.